aali74/A-Ali-/README.md

-# A-Ali-
+# A-Ali

 Hey!
-I am a 3rd Year Computer Engineering student with a Minor in Electricla & Electronic Engineering
+I am a 3rd Year Computer Engineering student with a Minor in Electrical & Electronics Engineering